Instant Pot Barbecue Baby Back Ribs

 We cooked them in the Instant Pot, and then finished them in the broiler.
 That’s about 40 minutes of hands-free cooking time.
 We were able to do other stuff, like make sides, set the table, and tidy the place up — all while the appliances quietly cooked dinner.
 They did such a good job!
 We thought three ribs would be a hearty serving, but they were so amazing that most of our tasters ate four or five.
 There were no leftovers!

 We love our grill, of course, but it was pretty great not to have to mess with it.
 These ribs are for the days when the weather is uncooperative, you don’t have time to babysit the grill, or the craving for barbecued ribs hits you at 4 o’clock in the afternoon.

-Our tip: In addition to watching your rib-to-diner ratio — make enough so that people can pig out! — we’d recommend pairing the ribs with a darker beer, like an AleSmith nut brown ale.
+Our tip: in addition to watching your rib-to-diner ratio — make enough so that your family can pig out, and you still have leftovers — we’d recommend pairing the ribs with a darker beer, like nut brown ale.

 1 tsp yellow mustard seeds

 1 tsp garlic powder

 1 ½ tsp cinnamon